-- CAPITAL ADEQUATE RELATIVE TO RISKS BUT LOW COMPARED TO OTHER BANKS
+- CAPITALISATION IS ADEQUATE RELATIVE TO RISKS BUT LOW COMPARED TO OTHER BANKS

-Skandiabanken reported a core tier 1 ratio of 12.7% at 31 March 2015 which is at the lower end compared to other Swedish financial institutions.
+Skandiabanken reported a common equity Tier 1 ratio of 14.7% at end-September 2015, which is at the lower end compared to other Swedish financial institutions.
 We nevertheless consider the bank's capital position as adequate given its low risk profile.

 The bank currently applies the standardised capital approach when calculating credit risks whilst many other Swedish banks use an internal-ratings based (IRB) approach that tends to drive up capital ratios.
-The bank is no longer pursuing its IRB application with the Swedish FSA.

 Skandiabanken has a track record of receiving capital injections from its parent in order to enable its aggressive lending growth.
-For example, in November 2014 the bank received a SEK525 million injection from its parent.
+For example, in September 2015 the bank received a SEK1.25 billion injection from its parent, the majority of which was retained in the Swedish entity following the separation from the Norwegian entity.
 Whilst such injections enable lending growth in order to achieve economies of scale and improved profitability, we consider the strategy as risky (see asset quality section above) as it could ultimately affect the bank's capitalisation negatively.